 - Higher possibility of water temperature fluctuation

 - Not suitable for larger or flowering plants

 The media bed form of aquaponics uses containers filled with rock media such as gravel or expanded clay (hydroton) to support the roots of plants.
-The bed is flooded and drained of nutrient rich water to give the plants the nutrients and oxygen they need.
-The media used to support the plants acts as both a mechanical and biofilter to capture and breakdown wastes.
+The bed is flooded and drained of nutrient-rich water to give the plants the nutrients and oxygen they need.
+The media used to support the plants acts as both a mechanical and biofilter to capture and break down wastes.

 This technique is best used for backyard gardeners and beginners because it does not require an engineering, aquaponics, or plant science background to function well.
-It is inexpensive, simple to put together, and productive at small scale.
+It is inexpensive, simple to put together, and productive at a small scale.
 Because the media supports the plants like soil would, you are able to produce large root mass plants such as fruits, flowering plants, vegetables, and root vegetables.
 Because the media is not space efficient and requires considerably more inputs of labor, media bed designs are hard to scale into commercial use.